 Bilingual Short Story Collections

-1. “Side-By-Side Bilingual Books” (series)
+1. “Side-By-Side Bilingual Books”

 “Side-By-Side Bilingual Books” is a series that teaches Spanish through short folk stories and legends—the kind where wickedness doesn’t prevail and wisdom and courage win the day—collected from various parts of the Spanish-speaking world and retold in student-friendly language.

 This, combined with the prefaces giving the historical context of each tale, makes the series a good choice for early-career readers, those with an interest in history and those looking to add a little parallel text to their study routines without committing to a longer book or story.